ihaaae/Pcc-UAP/README.md

 # Acknowledgement
 Thanks to the valuable discussion with Jing Lin.
 Besides, thanks to the open source of [SincNet](https://github.com/mravanelli/SincNet), [Pytorch-Kaldi](https://github.com/mravanelli/pytorch-kaldi), [PESQ](https://github.com/vBaiCai/python-pesq).

-Please feel free to contact me (jiguo.li@vipl.ict.ac.cn, jgli@pku.edu.cn) if you have any questions about this project. **Note that this work is only for research.
-Please do not use it for illegal purposes.**